Jahfry/Immutable-SteamOS-Bazzite-etc/bazzite-hud-svg/README.md

 This package installs a desktop HUD for Bazzite (KDE Plasma) that displays the currently booted OSTree version, kernel info, and layered packages.
 It updates automatically on boot, on a timer, and instantly whenever a system update occurs.

+I didn't make this a full archive with installer, I'm just publishing something I used on my system with instructions on how to get it working.

 ## File Manifest

 Ensure you have the following files available: